All Episodes

 Not a problem.

-Uh it's no big deal.
+It's no big deal.

 The Iranians are no threat to anybody.

-Uh Iranians uh trying to protect their sovereignty out there, the whole world's lined against them, trying to destroy them.
+The whole world's lined against them, trying to destroy them.

-Uh you can't blame them.
+You can't blame them.

-Uh, this is a classic illustration.
+This is a classic illustration.

-This is a peace loving country.
+This is a peace-loving country.

 That's all they're interested in.

-And uh they see this threat out there.
+And they see this threat out there.

-These are these look at who these are.
+Look at who these are.

 These are white people.

-These are these are British military people.
+These are British military people.

-These people have suitcase nukes.
+These people could have suitcase nukes.

 Who knows what they could have?